LibraryOfCongress/seeing-lost-enclaves/research/questions.md

 ### What can we reconstruct from formal records?

-Business directories, newspaper articles, insurance maps, and advertisements can offer clues to who lived and worked at specific addresses.
+Business directories, newspaper articles, insurance maps, and advertisements (see _Starting points_ in the [bibliography](/research/bibliography.md)) can offer clues to who lived and worked at specific addresses.
 What were some key addresses/homes/businesses?
 Did street names change over time?
 Read on to learn some ways of organizing this knowledge.
 Also see the section about [tracking photos in spreadsheets](tracking.md).

 [Next: Searching for Images >](images.md)